-As with any vertical dealing with the ultra wealthy, multi-family offices are unique in their structures, as they are entirely driven by the varying needs of the families they serve.
-Each have their own processes and organizational structures, and tend to employ more of an institutional approach.
+As with any vertical dealing with the ultra-wealthy, multi-family offices are unique in their structures, as they are entirely driven by the varying needs of the families they serve.
+Each has its own processes and organizational structures and tends to employ more of an institutional approach.
 Multi-family offices are continually developing their operational structures to align with the unique needs of wealthy families.

 - Private Lawyers

 - Fund Managers